“Are you winning?”

 And the vibes are not without some basis in fact.

 Our enemies have become weaker over the last four years.
 The media’s control over the narrative is weakening.
 Journalists can't "current thing" news items anymore.
 The deep state's grip on power is loosening.
-And the progressive opposition becoming increasingly demoralized in their worldview.
+And the progressive opposition is becoming increasingly demoralized in their worldview.

 The rhetoric on the left right now follows the standard form.
 “We have to continue the fight!!”
 “We must carry on!”
 “We must persist in the long struggle for egalitarian liberal blah blah”.